andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 How sure are you of the proposed solution scope?
 This is quite a subjective question, and will always depend on your unique situation.
 Sometimes a solution scope is both very obvious, and quite limited due to its nature.
 At other times, it can be very amorphous, with stakeholders only having a vague idea of what ultimately needs to be delivered.

-If we have an appropriately-bounded software initiative defined by our [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) phase, understand the environment we will be delivering within, and have a good understanding of the scope's propensity to grow, we should be both well positioned to support the anticipated change during our delivery by planning for it within our estimate, and confident that the _number_ of functions present will not fluctuate to a magnitude that will impact the estimate.
+If we have an appropriately-bounded software initiative defined by our [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) phase, understand the environment we will be delivering within, and have a good understanding of the scope's propensity to grow, we should be both well positioned to support the anticipated change during our delivery by accomodating for it within our estimate, and confident that the _number_ of functions present will not fluctuate to a magnitude that will impact the estimate.

 _Create a high level solution architecture_